Core Program

 Registration covers a full year.
 Teams stay the same in the fall and spring.

-Practices for 8U and older teams start 1-2 weeks before games.
+Practices for U8 and older teams start 1 week before games.
+All games take place Sunday afternoons.

 Program Components